 Some businesses prefer a receptionist that keeps things simple.
 Others want it to sound like an experienced team member who understands industry specifics.

-You can set this by adding a knowledge entry called “Your Role.”
+You can set this by adding a training entry called "Your Role."

 Example: